Gainesville, Georgia, Divorce Lawyer

 - Conviction of either party for an offense involving moral turpitude under which he or she is sentenced to imprisonment for a period of two years or longer

 - Habitual intoxication

-- Cruel treatment which shall consist of willful infliction of pain bodily or mental, upon the complaining party, such as reasonably justifies appreciation of danger to life, limb, or health
+- Cruel treatment that shall consist of willful infliction of pain bodily or mental, upon the complaining party, such as reasonably justifies appreciation of danger to life, limb or health

 - Incurable mental illness

 In Georgia, the judge or jury can grant a divorce based upon “fault” grounds consisting of one through 12 above.
 In addition, the court can grant a divorce on “no-fault” grounds based upon the fact that the marriage is irretrievably broken.
 While there are approximately 13 grounds for divorce in Georgia, there are numerous defenses to a divorce action in Georgia, and you should consult a family law practitioner to understand your rights.
 To discuss your divorce options with an experienced Georgia attorney, please schedule a confidential consultation by calling 678-601-2495.